Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average

-Next, we focus on the left part of each table, which displays the HMUEs of the ATE bounds, and the Hausdorff distance between the true bounds and the estimated bounds, evaluated at $x=0$.\footnote{Simulation results of bounds at different values of $x$ display similar patterns to those at $x=0$, therefore are not reported due to the space limitation.
-The Hausdorff distance between sets $A$ and $B$ is defined as $\max\left\{\sup_{a\in A}d(a,B),~\sup_{b\in B}d(b,A)\right\}$ where $d(b,A):=\inf_{a\in A}\|b-a\|$ and $\infty$ if either $A$ or $B$ is empty.
-Hausdorff distance is a natural generalization of Euclidean distance and has been employed to study convergence properties when a set rather than a point is the parameter of interest, see e.g. \citet{hansen1995econometric}, \citet{manski2002inference} and \citet{chernozhukov2007estimation}.} For all four tables, we can see that the estimated Manski bounds are the same across all five IV sets, always include zero, and have a width a little over one.
-The estimated SV bounds identify the sign of ATE$(x)$ for all five IV sets.
-Moreover, the IV sets with greater identification power lead to narrower estimated SV bounds and also improve the estimation accuracy in most of the scenarios.
-More precisely, the Hausdorff distance of the estimated SV bounds to the true bounds decreases as the IV identification power increases.
 Moving to the right part of each of table, first, we note that for each given IV set, all the estimated $C_1(x)$ to $C_4(x)$ and $IIP(x)$ converges to their true values as sample size $n$ increases, indicating that the estimated identification gain is more accurate for larger sample size.\footnote{ Because $C_1(x)$ to $C_4(x)$ are functions of $L^M(x)$, $U^M(x)$, $\overline{\omega}(x)$ and $\omega^{SV}(x)$, the estimates of $C_1(x)$ to $C_4(x)$ are computed using the HMUE of the bounds or their widths.